NVC541/Killbot/README.md

 # Killbot
-Rendition of the Geometry Dash level "Killbot" by Lithifusion.
+Rendition of Killbot by Lithifusion in Java.